Kaleida Health Administration

 In 2005, Hughes was named a Business First "40 Under 40" award winner.
 He is also a graduate of Leadership Buffalo (2002) and the Buffalo FBI's Citizen's Academy (2003).
 In addition to this, he has won numerous awards from International MarCom and the Western New York Chapter of the Public Relations Society of America.

-Prior to joining Rural/Metro Medical Services, Hughes served as the Director of Communications for Erie County.
-In that role, he was the primary spokesman for New York State’s second largest county government and its highest elected official.
+Prior to joining Rural/Metro Medical Services, Mike served as the Director of Communications for Erie County.
+In that role, he was the primary spokesman for New York State's second largest county government and its highest elected official.